AnupamDeo/LockedMe.com/README.md

-Sprint - 2 Cosists all the business level operations like;-
+Sprint - 2 Cosists all the business level File operations like;-
        - ADD File
        - DELETE File
        - SEARCH File
-       - Close Apllication